 If you are a DIY lover, you probably look at your toolbox and think about how much you take it for granted.
 They might get the job done, but do you really know if you have the right tools or not?
 As your DIY skills improve, your projects require better tools, which means that you can't think of a well-organized toolbox without them.

 Sometimes it's just used to fix broken electronics, and sometimes you can make a big construction with it.
 A screwdriver is a versatile tool that will help you in many circumstances.
-Managing a DIY project is impossible without having a good screwdriver kit.
+Managing a DIY project is almost impossible without having a good screwdriver kit.

 3. Tape Measure